Kipamojo/kipamojo.github.io/_posts/2020-04-08-Fun-Things-To-Do-at-Home-During-Self-Isolation.md

 Due to the social distancing precautions, everyone is spending way more time at home.
 There’s no need to get bored, because we created a list filled with fun things to do when stuck inside.
 These are perfect activities for having a good time while in self-isolation.

+## DIY self-isolation board game

+We created our own self-isolation board game and you can do it too!
+It's very easy and so much fun to do.
+[In this step-by-guide we explain how you can create a board game yourself.][diy board game post]{:target="_blank"}

+[Check out our video in which we create and play with our own board game.][diy board game video]{:target="_blank"}

+{% include youtube-video.html id="KH77Z_VqDUk" width="560" height="315" %}

 ## Trying local snacks

 Whenever we travel, we love checking out foreign snacks that we've never seen before.
 Since travel isn't an option right now, why not check out the snacks section at your local supermarket.
 You're probably familiar with the typical snacks of your country, however, it's always fun to try out snacks.
 Why not pretend you're abroad and try out some "local" snacks, sweets and cookies you usually wouldn't buy!?